HumeAI/hume-api-examples/evi-python-function-calling/README.md

 ### Setting up a virtual environment (optional)

 You can create a virtual environment using either `conda` from Miniconda or Anaconda, or the built-in `venv` module in Python.
-Below are instructions for both methods.
+Instructions for both methods are provided below.

-After activating the virtual environment using either method, you can proceed with the installation of dependencies.

 #### Using `conda`
 1. Install `conda` using [Miniconda](https://docs.anaconda.com/miniconda/), the free minimal installer for it.
-2. Create a new virtual environment.
+2. Create a new virtual environment:
     ```bash
-    # Create a new conda environment named 'evi-env' with a specific Python version
     conda create --name evi-env python=3.11
     ```
-3. Activate the virtual environment.
+3. Activate the virtual environment:
     ```bash
-    # Activate the conda environment
     conda activate evi-env
     ```